How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 Published March 11, 20269 min read

-At 11:40 AM on a Tuesday, our API monitoring dashboard lit up red.
-Request volume on the product search endpoint jumped from a baseline of 800 req/min to over 10,400 req/min in under 90 seconds.
-The engineering team's first instinct: DDoS attack.
-We spun up incident response, checked Cloudflare, began analysing IP patterns — and found every single request was coming from authenticated, logged-in users.
-Normal users.
-Doing normal things.
-The attacker was us.
+11:40 AM, Tuesday.
+Our API dashboard goes red.
+Request volume on the product search endpoint jumps from a baseline of 800 req/min to 10,400 req/min in under 90 seconds.
+First instinct around the room: DDoS.
+We spin up incident response, check Cloudflare, start slicing by IP.
+Every single request was coming from authenticated, logged-in users.
+Normal users doing normal things.
+We were the attacker.

-The symptom was unmistakable.
-Our FastAPI backend, normally handling 800–1,200 req/min across the product search endpoint, was receiving 10,400 req/min — a 13× spike in 90 seconds.
+Our FastAPI backend normally handled 800 to 1,200 req/min on the product search endpoint.
+It was receiving 10,400 req/min, a 13× spike in 90 seconds.
 P99 latency climbed from 210ms to 4.8s.
-The PostgreSQL connection pool hit its ceiling of 100 connections.
-Our DigitalOcean managed database began queuing queries.
+The Postgres connection pool hit its ceiling of 100 connections.
+DigitalOcean's managed database started queuing.

 10,400req/min peak